cybertraining-dsc/su21-reu-361/tutorials/colab/index.md

 ## Note

-There are two different methods on uploading files to Google Colab Jupyter notebooks (.ipynb).
+There are two different methods on uploading files to Google Colab Jupyter notebooks.
 One way is to have the user upload the file to the user's Google Drive before running the notebook.
 Another way is to have the notebook ask the user to upload a file from the user's computer directly into the notebook.
 This tutorial outlines both ways.